Thesharing/court-spider/README.md

 ### Python

-Requires Python >= 3.5, and the newest version of Anaconda 3 is better.
+Requires [Python](https://www.python.org/downloads/) >= 3.5, and the newest version of [Anaconda 3](https://www.anaconda.com/download/) is better.

 ```bash
 conda install certifi chardet idna numpy requests six urllib3 werkzeug Flask lxml python-dateutil
 pip install opencv-python PyExecJS pymongo redis
 ```

+If you are using pure python, install all the packages via pip rather than conda.

+You can use [virtualenv](https://www.liaoxuefeng.com/wiki/0014316089557264a6b348958f449949df42a6d3a2e542c000/001432712108300322c61f256c74803b43bfd65c6f8d0d0000)  or [conda create](https://conda.io/docs/user-guide/tasks/manage-python.html) command to create an isolated environment.

 ### Redis

+*If you are using Windows*:

-Use **Ubuntu on bash on Windows** if you are using Windows 10.
+Use <u>Ubuntu on bash</u> on Windows if you are using Windows 10.

 Use VMWare or VirtualBox if you are using Windows 8 or 7.
 In VMWare you need to config port forwarding of NAT network in order to access Redis in Windows.

+You just need to run Redis in bash, other components can still run in Windows.

 ```bash
 wget http://download.redis.io/releases/redis-4.0.11.tar.gz